Curriculum Vitae

 • Modern and Contemporary Latin American Art

-RESEARCH AND CURATORIAL PROJECTS (SELECTION)
+CURATORIAL PROJECTS (SELECTION)

 PUBLICATIONS